-As of June 30, 2023, net cash and cash equivalent amounted to CZK 44,500 thsnd., an increase of CZK 7,852 thsnd. over the first half of the year.
+As of June 30, 2023, net cash and cash equivalent amounted to CZK 72,840 thsnd., an increase of CZK 10,040 thsnd. over the first half of the year.

-Major developments and outlook 2023
+Major developments and Outlook 2023

-A stabilization of real estate market is expected in the second half of the year.
-The Group will realize further revenues mainly from the sale of a share in the company City Home Project XXI, s.r.o.
-(Modřanská 86 Project), and from the sale of units in residential projects Slezká 75, Veletržní 31, Vratislavova 5, Školská 12, and Nad Kajetánkou 12.
+The real estate market is expected to stabilize in the second half of the year.
+The Group will realize further revenues mainly from sale of a share in the company City Home Project XXI, s.r.o.
+(Modřanská 86 project), from the sale of units in the residential projects Slezká 75, Veletržní 31, Vratislavova 5, Školská 12, Nad Kajetánkou 12 and the sale of the two last units in the projects Holečkova House and Rezidence Kobrova.